uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/02-primitive-data-types.md

 > Remember that according to our book conventions, a comment after a `console.log` indicates the value that will be logged.

-If you want to declare a predictable name for a value that never changes, you can declare a **constant**.
+If we want to declare a predictable name for a value that never changes, we can declare a **constant**.
 This is done using the `const` keyword:

 ```js
 const ten = 10;
 ```

-If you try to reassign a value to a constant, you will get an error.
+If we try to reassign a value to a constant, we will get an error.
 For example, let's declare a constant and try to assign a new value to it:

 ```js